 Independence Blue Cross offers several convenient ways to pay your health insurance bill:

 - eBill at ibx.com

 - Credit or debit card2

 - In person at Independence LIVE, our Customer Experience Center at 1919 Market Street in Philadelphia

 You can learn more about our payment options at ibx.com/payment.

 All of the health insurance premium rates provided on our website are final rates.
-If you navigate from our site to the Health Insurance Marketplace and are approved for a subsidy (tax credit), your subsidy amount will be provided by the federal government to Independence Blue Cross.
+If you navigate from our site to the Pennsylvania Insurance Exchange (Pennie) and are approved for a subsidy (tax credit), your subsidy amount will be provided by the federal government to Independence Blue Cross.
 Your subsidy can be applied to your Independence Blue Cross health plan to reduce your monthly health insurance premium.

 Health insurance rates are valid for one year and will be updated annually on January 1.

 With electronic payments, you authorize your monthly payment to be automatically withdrawn from your account.
 It’s a worry-free way to help ensure you won’t miss a payment and risk losing your health insurance coverage.
 You don’t have to write and send in checks.
 With electronic payment, your health insurance premium is taken care of even when you’re away on business or vacation.
 For more details on eBill, visit ibx.com/payment.